TomLKoller/ADEKF/README.md

 # Installation
 ## Dependencies
-1. Eigen 3 is required for the usage of this library
+1. Required: Eigen 3 is used for matrix computations
-1. Boost is an optional dependency.
-It is required if you want to use certain helper macros
+1. Optional: Boost It is required if you want to use certain helper macros
+1. Optional: CMake  >=3.10 It is used to compile the examples and to install the header files.

 ## Installation
 Installation is not required since it is a header only library.
 You can simply #include the headers.